CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong description that clearly articulates specific capabilities and includes an explicit 'Use when' clause with relevant trigger terms.
-The main weakness is that its broad scope ('across ORMs and platforms') and some general terms like 'data transformations' could create overlap with other database or ETL-related skills.
-Overall, it follows the pattern of the good examples closely.
+The main weakness is that the broad scope ('across ORMs and platforms') and some general terms like 'data transformations' could create overlap with other database or ETL-related skills.
+Overall, it follows the pattern of the good examples closely and would serve well for skill selection.

 DimensionReasoningScore